dart-lang/language/working/augmentation-libraries/feature-specification.md

 }
 ```

 This code is fine.
-Code in C in the main library can refer to members added in
+Code in C in the augmented library can refer to members added
-the augmentation like `_isOdd()`.
+in the augmentation like `_isOdd()`.
 Meanwhile, code in the augmentation can see
-members like `isEven()` declared in the main library.
+members like `isEven()` declared in the augmented library.

 You can visualize the namespace nesting sort of like this: